COVID-19 Safety & Massage Therapy: How Bodyworks DW Has Safely Reopened

 - If you start having symptoms the day of your appointment, please call to reschedule your appointment at no charge.
 While we ask that clients still honor our 24 hour cancellation policy, we will be waiving it for any possible cases of COVID-19.
 That includes any possible symptoms for it.

-Safety Measure 3: Strict Hygiene & Disinfection Protocols
+Covid Safety Measure 2: Strict Hygiene & Disinfection Protocols

 - As licensed massage therapists in NYS, we already had fairly strict virus protection hygiene practices at our studio.
 Hand-washing, sanitizing, not touching our face, and wiping down all touched surfaces after sessions were all already part of our normal daily routine.
 In addition, every client has always received a freshly laundered (by an industrial hospital grade machine) set of linens for their session.

 - In addition to these existing practices, for our new COVID-19 safety plan, we will be making hand sanitizer stations prominent in the studio.
 We ask that you use these upon entering the studio, and before entering the restrooms.